kailash-manasarovar/statement/docs/timeline/2023/june.md

 - It felt like there was more to it.
 - The stress of being bullied at the conservatory, and the feelings of being high and anxious, made me unable to deal with any of this effectively.

-## Penultimate class

-- The class on 5th June is just me and the trumpet teacher.
-- I bring a couple of tunes to play, Creep and Back to Black.
-- Creep is for Domingo.
-- Back to Black is for the trumpet teacher with regards to Ana his (apparent) girlfriend.
-- These are tunes recommended to me, I believe, by Mary at Lourdes.

-!!! info
-    - It's more likely that these other tunes were suggested to me by hackers on Twitter of course.
-    - At that class, the trumpet teacher asks me why I didn't bring them before to play.

-- I'm aware everything is a big joke, and I'm the butt of the joke, but I'm not aware of the extent of it.
-- I mistakenly believe that only Domingo and his close associates are scheming against me.
-- The overwhelming feelings I'm having, and some of the things the trumpet teachers says, make me suggest to myself that the trumpet teacher doesn't really want to be a part of it all.
-- I think Ana is just a lie, it was all so contrived, and she grinned at me on the stairs like I was an idiot.
-- Everything that was happening was extremely confusing to me, and I couldn't keep anything straight in my mind.
-- However, I'm aware something's going to happen at the last class of the school year, and I tweet about it as the day approaches.

-!!! tip "Am I being primed and prepared for that day"
-    - I wonder as part of the NLP suggestions was the last class with the trumpet teacher being set up as something significant.
-    - Certainly this "setting up of events I should be worried about" was an ongoing theme with the hackers, particularly in [August 2023](august.md#going-public-on-twitter) when I was so frightened I went public on Twitter, and again in [March 2024](../2024/march.md#a-serious-attack-on-my-wellbeing-from-piano-teachers-at-denia-conservatory) when I became afraid for my life, and then again in [April 2024](../2024/april.md#lawyer) when I became certain I was going to be arrested.

 ## Sunday 11th June

 - I often go to the beach on Sundays.